 The capital of Venezuela, Caracas, is alive with mechanical cranes and construction workers as highrise office blocks and luxury apartments spring up throughout the city.

-The capital of Venezuela, Caracas, is alive with mechanical cranes and construction workers as highrise office blocks and luxury apartments spring up throughout the city.
+Background: The capital of Venezuela, Caracas, is alive with mechanical cranes and construction workers as highrise office blocks and luxury apartments spring up throughout the city.
 But a soaring growth of the urban population has produced a massive housing shortage throughout Venezuela, and thirty-five per cent of its thirteen million inhabitants live in shanty towns.
 Despite promises by the Herrera Campins government to reduce Venezuela's foreign debt, it now stands at twenty-five thousand million dollars, in a country with spiralling oil revenues.
 For those who live in the shanty towns it means no wanter, no electricity and no medical services.
 And it's estimated that six hundred thousands houses are urgently needed.

 SYNOPSIS: According to a business survey published in the spring on 1979, Venezuela has developed much faster than its people, and its capacity for change.
 The capital of Caracas reflects many of the problems of the whole country.
 Active work sites seem to reflect progress.
 But entire apartment buildings remain empty because most people can't afford prices running as high as one thousand dollars a square metre in Caracas.